 Other legal reasons for terminating employees in Maryland include group layoffs as well as the company closing.
 Most types of legal termination of employment involve reasons with just cause.
 Employees who experience these types of legal dismissal of employment do not a viable claim against their employer for wrongful termination.

 At-Will Employment Exceptions in Maryland

 Like almost all other states in the nation, Maryland is an at-will employment state.
 Employment at-will is a working contract that permits either party, employer or employee, to end the relationship at any time.
-Exceptions to at-will employment protect the rights of employees who experience unlawfully terminated.
+Exceptions to at-will employment protect the rights of employees who experience unlawful termination.
 The at will employment exceptions in Maryland include:

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Maryland
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Maryland

 Employees can file a wrongful termination discrimination charge if they believe their termination was illegal.
 Workers should know how to file a charge of employment discrimination if they believe they have a valid legal case against their employer.
 Filing a charge of discrimination in Maryland is available through the Equal Employment Opportunity Commission (EEOC) or the Maryland Commission on Human Relations (MCHR).
 Employees are required to file a charge within 180 days of experiencing a federal discrimination or 300 days for state.

 Workers need to know how to file an EEOC employment discrimination if they experience illegal firing.
 Once filed, the employee and employer will usually undergo mediation to see if a voluntary settlement is possible.
 If the parties cannot reach an agreement, the EEOC will begin an in-depth investigation regarding the claim.
 If an employer refuses to comply with an investigation, they will receive a subpoena.